svallejovera/Text-Analysis-Workshop-U-Houston/README.md

 ## Introduction to Text Analysis Workshop (University of Houston)

 Text-analysis is a heavily computer-dependent task.
-As such, this introduction will be an applied approach of text-analysis through the use of **quanteda** and **spaCyR**, R packages used for content and text analysis.
+As such, this introduction will be an applied approach of text-analysis through the use of **quanteda** and **spaCyR**, two R packages used for content and text analysis.
 To take full advantage of the workshop, it is recommended that attendees have a working knowledge of R (but all are welcome!).

 We will learn the basic three-step process needed to setup research based on text: 1) creating a corpus from texts, 2) extracting quantitative features from the corpus into a matrix, and 3) using statistical methods to analyze this matrix and make inferences about the texts or the authors of the texts.